baidang201/canvas/readme.md

 # canvas
 **canvas** is a game and a radical social experimentation in stake decentralization.
-We use elements of entertainment, scarcity, competition, and economics to incentivize voting power distribution of a proof-of-stake blockchain.
+We use elements of entertainment, scarcity, competition, and economics to incentivize artistic creation.

 ![place-reddit](img/place-reddit.png)